-- The reconfiguration of the faculty lounge to accommodate only five persons at a time, that allows the space to be used for work or eating. - The reconfiguration of shared faculty and staff offices to allow for social distancing within the space.
+- The reconfiguration of the faculty lounge to accommodate only five persons at a time, which allows the space to be used for work or eating. - The reconfiguration of shared faculty and staff offices to allow for social distancing within the space.
 If the size of the space makes this impossible, faculty members may be reassigned office space in an area that allows for proper distancing.
-Under no circumstances should faculty/staff be present together in small spaces (elevators, storage closets, small offices or tutoring rooms) for longer than 15 minutes. - All faculty, committee, and board meetings will happen remotely until further notice, except when social distancing can be maintained appropriately for smaller groups.

-- At the time of this writing, the provision of DOE SETSS services are expected to be conducted remotely. - Non-Northside employees, including outside tutors and other private service providers are not permitted to provide in-person services inside the school building.
+Under no circumstances should faculty/staff be present together in small spaces (elevators, storage closets, small offices or tutoring rooms) for longer than 15 minutes. - All faculty, committee, and board meetings will happen remotely until further notice, except when social distancing can be maintained appropriately for smaller groups. - At the time of this writing, the provision of DOE SETSS services are expected to be conducted remotely. - Non-Northside employees, including outside tutors and other private service providers are required to be fully vaccinated.